 Be prepared to be overwhelmed.

-El Nacimiento at the Tucson Museum of Art’s historic Casa Cordova, 175 N. Meyer Ave., is a holiday tradition that you will find only in Tucson.
-It’s worth a trip to the museum to see this lovingly built, intricate exhibit of scenes that tell the Christmas story, as well as other Bible stories.
+El Nacimiento at the Tucson Museum of Art’s historic Casa Cordova, a fall tradition that you will find only in Tucson, has opened.
+It’s well worth a trip to the museum to see this lovingly built, intricate exhibit of scenes that tell the Christmas story, as well as other Bible stories.

-Housed in a separate room since 2009, the elaborate 800-piece nativity installation has been presented in Tucson from November to March since 1978.
+Housed in a separate room since 2009, according to Star archives, the elaborate 800-piece Nativity installation has been presented in Tucson from November to March since 1978.

 Nacimiento maker Maria Luisa Leon Teña added pieces, updated scenes and set up the nacimiento for more than 30 years to honor her mother, who died in 1977.